This is a comprehensive guide to commonly used eco-friendly terms and their meanings.

 “designed to have little or no damaging effect on the environment.”

-And all things considered, we find that the eco-friendly meaning by the Cambridge dictionary is more accurate.
+But all things considered, we find that the eco-friendly meaning by the Cambridge dictionary is more spot on.

 Let’s take the various “eco-friendly products” for example.

-Think about water usage, energy and fuel consumption, carbon emission, etc.
+Think about water usage, energy and fuel consumption, and carbon emission associated when creating a product.

 (But you already know that)